TheWinterSky/Amplifying-and-attenuating-neurons/README.md

 This repository contains the training data sets, trained MLPs and source code used in the paper:

-Improving Neural Networks by Amplifying and Attenuating Neurons
+Improving Neural Networks by Using Amplifying and Attenuating Neurons

 ## Environment